 - Pay cash for Angie’s two completed college degrees at a time when our income was cut in half.

 - Totally eliminate money fights from our marriage for over 12 years and counting!

 - Pay cash for two more college degrees for my wife and son.

 - Use cash to pay for all our vacations.

 - Pay cash for a rental house that generates passive cashflow every month.

 - Teach our kids by example how to succeed with money.

-- Achieve a level of happiness and peace in our lives that would be much more difficult to achieve if we were deep in debt and worrying about how to pay the bills.
+- Achieve a level of happiness and freedom that would not exist if we were deep in debt and worrying about how to pay the bills.

-One of the cool things about achieving financial peace of mind is that we understand that we’re not special.
-Over the years of gaining our own financial freedom and teaching others how to do it, we’ve come to realize that financial peace is something anyone can achieve!
+One of the cool things about the level of financial independence we've achieved, is that we understand that we’re not special.
+Over the years of gaining our own financial freedom and teaching others how to do it, we’ve come to realize that financial independence is something anyone can achieve!

 How to Achieve Financial Peace of Mind

 So what does it take to get the financial peace of mind that so many of us want but only a few actually get?